FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/use_Proxy_and_SOCKS_protocol.md

 ## SOCKS protocol architecture

-Transfer CFT{{< TransferCFT/componentshortname  >}} supports versions 4 and 5 of the SOCKS protocol.
-A brief explanation of the SOCKS protocol is provided in this topic.
+{{< TransferCFT/axwayvariablesComponentShortName  >}} supports versions 4 and 5 of the SOCKS protocol.
+A brief
+explanation of the SOCKS protocol is provided in this topic.

 ![Proxy server is between the client and server where client initiates the Connect Request to proxy](/Images/TransferCFT/proxy2_new.png)